vigetlabs/test-bootstrap/readme.md

 ## Writing new tests

 Jest scans for folders matching `__test__`.
 This is particularly useful because it allows you to write tests that are local to given scripts.
+This is really handy for CommonJS.

 When adding a new test, create a new file within one of these directories matching the pattern: `*-test.js`.

+## But I have DOM manipulation!

+Jest gives each test its own unique DOM!
+It uses [jsdom](https://github.com/tmpvar/jsdom) under the hood to accomplish this.

 ## But I write CoffeeScript!